>>> def simple_coroutine(): # (1)

 Yield the current item yielded from the subgenerator; wait for a value

-sent by the caller.
-Note that this is the onlyyield
+_ssent by the caller.
+Note that this is the onlyyieldin this listing. -

 Try to advance the subgenerator, forwarding the